 Almonds have high-quality plant-based protein, and healthy fats that are beneficial for muscle growth.
-Also, almonds contain high amounts of iron, zinc, calcium, magnesium, phosphorus, potassium, arginine, quercetin, and vitamin E!
-These compounds help athletes build muscle mass and recover faster from exercise.
+They help athletes build muscle mass and recover faster after strenuous exercise.

 Almonds are rich in protein!

-First, almonds are good for building muscle mass because there’re an excellent dietary source of protein.
-100g of almonds contain 21g of protein.
-1oz has 6g of protein.
+First, almonds are good for building muscle mass because they’re an excellent dietary source of protein.
+A handful provides 6 g of protein.

 Moreover, you should avoid roasted almonds.
 Their protein is less absorbable!
-On the contrary, soaking almonds overnight makes them more bio-absorbable.
+On the contrary, soaking almonds overnight makes them more bioavailable.

 Almonds contain healthy fats that build muscle mass!

 Furthermore, about 75% of calories of almonds come from fat.
 Almonds contain mainly monounsaturated and polyunsaturated fatty acids.
-These are good for our health.
-Above all, they are good for the heart.
+These are good for our health when consumed in moderation.

 Additionally, almonds’ unique fat content may be beneficial for preserving fat-free mass!
 It seems that dietary fat plays a key role in determining protein turnover!